arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-8.md

 buildNode (index l) (inder r)
 ```

-Maybe what you need is a function application on steroids able to
+What you need is a function application on steroids able to apply
-apply `WithCounter a` arguments to functions expecting just `a`
+`WithCounter a` arguments to functions expecting just `a` values:
-values:

 ```fsharp
 buildNode <???> index l <???> index r